 Why Technology Alone Has Not Closed the Tax Gap

-March 2026 · 8 min read
+March 2026 / 8 min read

 The Investment

 The ambition behind these programmes was not merely administrative.
 The underlying theory of change was explicit: if governments could see non-compliance more clearly, they would be able to act on it more effectively.
 Better information would produce better outcomes.
 Visibility would translate into collection.
+The logic was intuitive and, on its surface, compelling.

 The Paradox

 Yet despite this enormous investment, the global tax gap has not closed in proportion to the improvement in information quality.
 The International Monetary Fund's research consistently demonstrates that developing economies collect significantly less revenue than their economic fundamentals and legal frameworks would suggest.
 Countries that have undergone major technology modernisation programmes continue to exhibit tax-to-GDP ratios well below their estimated potential.
+The gap between what is owed and what is collected persists at levels that represent not marginal inefficiency but structural failure.

 The Diagnosis